EAP Provider vs In-House Wellbeing Programs in Australia | Workplace Wellbeing Guide

 Benefits of Choosing an EAP Provider

-EAP providers also handle critical incident response, provide manager coaching, and help workplaces stay compliant with mental health obligations under Fair Work Australia and WorkSafe Victoria.
-For many employers, outsourcing ensures peace of mind and professional consistency.
+In addition, EAP providers are responsible for handling critical incident response, offering manager coaching, and assisting employers in remaining compliant with mental health duties outlined in Fair Work Australia and WorkSafe Victoria contracts.
+Outsourcing provides many organizations with the peace of mind and professional consistency they could be looking for.

 Strengths of In-House Wellbeing Programs